 Advantages of “Supercharged” Dividend-Paying Whole Life Insurance

-Bank On Yourself Authorized Advisors are specialists at designing whole life insurance policies that are “supercharged,” meaning they build cash value far faster than policies without these special design features.
-When you click that link and look at the comparison, you’ll see that a carefully-designed Bank On Yourself-type policy has nearly eight times the cash value at the end of the very first year, compared to the whole life policies most advisors know how to design.
+Bank On Yourself Professionals are specialists at designing whole life insurance policies that are “supercharged,” meaning they build cash value far faster than policies without these special design features.
+When you click that link and look at the comparison, you’ll see that a carefully-designed Bank On Yourself-type high cash value, low commission policy has nearly eight times the cash value at the end of the very first year, compared to the whole life policies most agents know how to design.

 And over time, even the death benefit is greater which helps give you protection from inflation that you won’t get with term life insurance.

-You owe it to yourself to take a look at this.
 There’s a step-by-step process to discover what a Bank On Yourself-type plan can do for you.
-The process won’t begin until you take the first step and request an analysis by a specially-trained Bank On Yourself Authorized Advisor.
+The process won’t begin until you take the first step and request an analysis by a specially-trained Bank On Yourself Professional.

-There’s no reason not to talk with an advisor who is willing to put your cash value ahead of their commission.
-Request an analysis from a Bank On Yourself Authorized Advisor.
-Take the first step today.
+There’s no reason not to talk with an agent who is willing to put your cash value ahead of their commission.
+Request an analysis from a Bank On Yourself Professional.
+Take the first step today:REQUEST YOUR